Safe Dental Implants in Turkey (2026)

 Risk 2: No pre-assessment.
 Flying to Turkey without knowing exactly what you need means the clinic decides your treatment plan after you've already arrived, paid for flights, and booked a hotel.
 You have no leverage to say no.

-MyDentalFly's free dental assessment solves this.
+MyDentalFly's dental assessment solves this.
 The interactive dental chart lets you mark exact teeth and symptoms before any clinic sees your case.
-The Dental Health Report (worth £50) gives you clinical recommendations, a dental health score, and a realistic treatment outline — so you arrive knowing what you need and what it should cost.
+The dental package (worth £50) gives you clinical recommendations, a dental health score, and a realistic treatment outline — so you arrive knowing what you need and what it should cost.

 Risk 3: No documentation.
 If your implant fails 3 years later and you can't tell your home dentist what brand was placed, at what torque, with what abutment — you're starting from scratch.